yanisZirem/prism-profiler/README.md

 #### 🖥️ Supported System
 ✅ Windows 10 or 11
-❌ macOS and Linux are not supported for this automated installation (manual setup required).

 ####  Quick Start (Automatic Installation)
 1. Clone or download the Profiler Desktop repository: